 In addition, in the past year, the U.S. stock market indexes experienced steep declines and volatility and the availability of debt financing tightened.
-In light of these developments, concerns by investors regarding the stability of the U.S. financial system could result in less favorable commercial financing terms, including higher interest rates or costs and tighter operating covenants, thereby preventing us from obtaining the financing required to develop the M Pit at Montana Tunnels and to conduct all of our planned exploration activities at our Huizopa, Pike River and Grey Fox properties.
+In light of these developments, concerns by investors regarding the stability of the U.S. financial system could result in less favorable commercial financing terms, including higher interest rates or costs and tighter operating covenants, thereby preventing us from obtaining the financing required to develop the M Pit at Montana Tunnels (if we do not or are unable to sell Montana Tunnels Mining, Inc. to Elkhorn Goldfields Inc. as contemplated by the Montana Tunnels letter of intent) and to conduct all of our planned exploration activities at our Huizopa, Pike River and Grey Fox properties.